Development Platforms – Why we need them?

 Every time a silicon company launches a new processor or System on Chip (SoC), they simultaneously release a Development Platform.
 Development platforms are physical boards consisting of a processor/SoC, peripheral interfaces, expansion connectors, and support for debug interface.
 Development Platforms come equipped with Board Support Package based on popular operating systems and development frameworks, providing an ideal platform that enables engineers, students, product developers, and others to explore and have them familiarize with the new processor/SoC interfaces and features.

 Accelerated Product Development

 We were approached by a customer who had an existing Android-based Braille Notetaker – a single board solution, to realize a new version with a modular two-board solution using the 820 Nano SOM while maintaining the existing mechanical design.
 We were able to modify their existing product hardware to accommodate the 820 Nano SOM and its capabilities, by removing components on the existing hardware and adding connectors needed for plugging in the 820 Nano SOM.
-The software was developed in parallel on the 820 Development Kit and ported to the custom-designed hardware.
+The software was developed in parallel on the 820 Development platform and ported to the custom-designed hardware.
 The customer worked on the user application independently.
 We were able to deliver the proto solution in record time and the customer was able to integrate the entire products, test it and take it to market on schedule.

 Development Platforms thus allow product developers and OEMs to quickly and effectively develop software and applications, prototype their custom hardware and quickly integrate the two to create quality products with a quick time-to-market.
 Using Development Platforms can get product developers a head start on the competition, by creating products and solutions optimized by leveraging the capabilities of the latest processors and SoCs.